usewithub/usewithub.github.io/index.md

 ---

-# It's your own wit, use it as you please.

-No need to spend any more time managing your knowledge.
+# Having trouble finding your notes on time?

+Check your google drive, or maybe that dropbox account you created last month.
+What about your bookmarks, did you check them?

+### ...
+Still searching?